 This paper describes the design and deployment of an IVR based social platform, called Mehfil.
-This service enabled under-connected population from all provinces of Pakistan to convey their social issues.
-They desire to access to clean water, paved roads, schools and hospitals with proper equipment, playgrounds for kids, educational and employment opportunities for blinds.
+This service enabled under-connected populations from all provinces of Pakistan to convey their social issues to us.
+Using thematic analysis, we found that they desire an access to clean water, paved roads, schools and hospitals with proper equipment, playgrounds for kids, educational and employment opportunities for blinds.
 They also wish for a peaceful society without discrimination and corruption of leaders.
+Mehfil establishes a demand for IVR-based citizen journalism and grievance reporting among under-connected populations in Pakistan.